danithered/agrn/README.md

 ## Rcpp wrapper

 For the results to be immediately plotted, we have provided an R wrapper.
 To use it, the recent version of [R](https://cran.r-project.org/) has to be installed with the *Rcpp*, *ggplot2*, *BH* and *tidyr* R packages.
 For more detailed information on the usage of the wrapper, see the src/plot.R file.

+## Supplementary files

+- input files for the generation of all the figures in the paper can be found in the `IN/` folder
+- generated regulatory matrices in ".tsv" format can be found in the `matrices/` folder